nimblehq/elixir-templates/README.md

 ### 1/ Template test

-All files are located under `test/` directory.
+All test files are located under `test/` directory.

 ```
 .